-This course focuses on the professional use of digital technologies in the field of 3D modelling.
-With the study of the Houdini software, the students will be introduced to parametric 3D modelling and the management of fluids and physics.
+The course develops the professional use of digital technologies in the production of volumetric effects.
+Through learning the Houdini software, students will be introduced to the practices of particle systems and fluid and physics simulations.

 DIGITAL APPLICATIONS FOR ART 3 (VFX-3D, GM Spec.)